Nutrition

 Muscle building requires a combination of resistance training and proper nutrition.

-Adequate protein intake
+Sufficient protein intake

-High-quality protein sources include lean meats, fish, eggs, dairy products and legumes.
+High-quality protein sources include lean meats, fish, eggs, dairy products, and legumes.

-Controlled caloric surplus
+Controlled calorie surplus

 Carbohydrates for energy